Farage bank accounts were closed ‘because of a lack of money, not Brexit’

 Nigel Farage’s bank accounts were closed ‘because of a lack of money, not Brexit’

-The Brexiteer sparked a free speech row after claiming his accounts were shuttered by upmarket lender Coutts in revenge for Brexit
+Brexiteer sparked free speech row after claiming accounts were shuttered by Coutts in revenge for Brexit

 Nigel Farage’s bank accounts were closed because they did not contain enough money, not because of his political views, it has been claimed.